Evergreen Community Center and Library grand opening Saturday

 According to Evergreen’s website, The facility features many amenities, including three collaboration rooms for two people, 16 computers, faxing, five meeting rooms with a variety of capacities of up to 174 people, mobile printing, and wifi.

-The new facility houses the Evergreen Branch Library, the Evergreen Neighborhood Resource Center, Empower, Kansas Hispanic Education & Development Foundation, Salud + Bienestar, Kansas Department for Children & Families, Wichita Police Department and Metropolitan Area Building and Construction Department.
+The new facility will also bring together several community services.
+This includes the Evergreen Branch Library, the Evergreen Neighborhood Resource Center, Empower, Kansas Hispanic Education & Development Foundation, Salud + Bienestar, Kansas Department for Children & Families, Wichita Police Department and Metropolitan Area Building and Construction Department.

+“As an organization that brings important public services to residents, the Library is happy to be able to join forces with other organizations to bring a well-rounded selection of resources and services to residents in the North End.
+It’s important that everyone has the necessary resources they need without having to stress to obtain them,” said Jones.

 Evergreen’s current listed hours: